bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 the computation of DH(m, G), or to the algorithms implemented in [FourQlib] without the use of isogenies.

-Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman with cofactor.
+As the cofactor is greater then one, Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman with cofactor to avoid missing checks silently resulting in security failures.

 # IANA Considerations